Opens an external site in a new window

 pnpm preview

-Finally in Chrome Browser, go to localhost:4173.
+Finally, in Chrome Browser, go to `localhost:4173`.
 Next go to the View menu and find Developer then click Developer Tools find Lighthouse (you might need to expand the list, it is in the same menu as Elements and Console).
-Once you have Lighthouse open click Generate Report.
+Once you have Lighthouse open, click Generate Report.
 It might take a couple of minutes to run.
-You should have big green tick (check mark) under PWA when the results do show up.
+You should have a big, green tick (check mark) under PWA when the results do show up.
 Note to get 100 for Best Practices in the latest version of Chrome you will need to set Content Security Policy to enable mode.
-By default it is set to report only mode in the template.
+By default, it is set to report only mode in the template.
 It is really easy to switch modes, just edit two lines in src/hooks.js:

 src/hooks.js